Do Go On - 334 - Pan Am Flight 73

 But that brings us to the main event of this report.

-So Pan Am Flight 73 was a flight from Bombay, India to New York
+So Pan Am Flight 73 was a flight from Bombay, India to New York,

-with scheduled stops in Karachi in Pakistan and Frankfurt, Germany.
+in Karachi in Pakistan and Frankfurt, Germany.

 Geez, they love Frankfurt.